matte-ek/BanchoMultiplayerBot/COMMANDS.md

 ## Bancho Multiplayer Bot

 ### Overview
 An osu! multiplayer bot that will maintain a queue and pass the host around every match automatically.
+You are automatically added to the queue upon joining the match.

 ### Player Commands